WHAT ARE THE BEST CURRENCY PAIRS TO TRADE FOR BEGINNERS?

 It is the trader’s duty to analyze the economic activity of the Eurozone and the US to predict, which country will be stronger.
 If the analysis says the Eurozone will be stronger traders will buy EURUSD.

-However, for beginner traders, it is not recommended for all currency pairs to trade.
+However, it’s a beginner tips for traders not to trade for all currency pairs.
 In the following section, we will see the best currency pairs to trade for beginner traders.

 Best Currency pairs to Trade for Beginners